Crystalix007/U2FDevice/Readme.md

 On most distributions of Linux, devices get automatically managed based upon certain tags they expose to the computer.
 This program exposes custom tags to uniquely identify it from other U2F keys.
 However, as a result, the automatic rules do not include it in the list of USB devices to mount as U2F keys.

+To find the required details of your Android device, run `lsusb`.
+Look for something named `Bus 0??
+Device 0??: ID 18d1:4ee2 Google Inc. Nexus Device (debug)` or similar.
+Keep track of the value in your output like **`18d1:4ee2`**.

 On your Linux desktop, run the command `ls /etc/udev/rules.d/`.
-Look for anything which seems related to U2F. <br />For example, on my computer, I have the rules `/etc/udev/rules.d/70-u2f.rules`. <br />Inside this file, the contents are:
+Look for anything which seems related to U2F.
+For example, on my computer, I have the rules `/etc/udev/rules.d/70-u2f.rules`.

+Inside this file, the contents are:

 ```
 # Copyright (C) 2013-2015 Yubico AB